mindsdb/mindsdb/README.md

 If you'd prefer to watch a video tutorial, you can find it [here](https://www.youtube.com/watch?v=a49CvkoOdfY).
 (Note: Please manually set it to 720p or greater to have the text appear clearly)

-Having porlbems ?
+Having problems ?
 Please tell us about them with [an issue on github](https://github.com/mindsdb/mindsdb/issues/new/choose)

 ### Usage